NineTailsSoul/NineTailsSoul/README.md

 - 👾 A passionate Self-taught Developer
 - 🔒 Cybersecurity Enthusiast
-- 🎮 Love gaming and anime (Naruto Fan)
+- 🎮 Love gaming and anime
 - 🌱 Currently learning Web Development and Ethical Hacking
 - 🚀 Building a Cybersecurity Website with Real-Time Dark Web Monitoring
 - ⚡ Always curious and exploring new technologies